Malabar military exercises with 'Quad' nations begin in message to China

-Warships and aircraft from the four “Quad” nations kicked off the annual Malabar joint military exercises in the Bay of Bengal on Tuesday, with Australia rejoining the drills for the first time in 13 years.
+Warships and aircraft from the four “Quad” nations, including Japan, kicked off the annual Malabar joint military exercise in the Bay of Bengal on Tuesday, with Australia rejoining the drills for the first time in 13 years.

 The exercise comes less than a month after a highly symbolic Quad meeting in Tokyo of the top diplomats of four of the most powerful democratic countries in the Indo-Pacific region — Japan, Australia, India and the United States.
 Although few concrete takeaways emerged from those talks, they were widely interpreted as a message to China.

-The exercises are not formally linked to the Quad forum, but observers say the participants hope to turn drills into a counterweight to Beijing’s increasingly potent military and political influence in the region.
+The exercise are not formally linked to the Quad forum, but observers say the participants hope to turn drill into a counterweight to Beijing’s increasingly potent military and political influence in the region.

 The first phase of the exercises run through Friday, while a second phase will be held later this month.

-This year’s exercises, the 24th iteration of the drills, include “a variety of high-end tactical training, including specific interactions that are designed to enhance interoperability between the Royal Australian Navy, Indian Navy, Japan Maritime Self Defense Force (JMSDF) and U.S. maritime forces,” the U.S. Navy’s 7th fleet said in a statement.
+This year’s exercises, their 24th iteration, include a variety of "high-end tactical training," including anti-submarine and anti-aircraft drills "that are designed to enhance interoperability" between the four countries' militaries, the Maritime Self-Defense Force and U.S. Navy said in separate statements.

 “Malabar provides an opportunity for like-minded navies, sharing a common vision of a more stable, open, and prosperous Indo-Pacific, to operate and train alongside one another,” said Cmdr.
-Ryan T. Easterday, commanding officer of the USS John S. McCain destroyer.
+Ryan T. Easterday, commanding officer of the USS John S. McCain destroyer, which was participating in the exercise.

 Easterday also delivered what appeared to be a thinly veiled allusion to China, saying that cooperation was key to stability in the Indo-Pacific.